dpkreativ/dpkreativ/README.md

 ### Hi 👋
 My name is Divine Philip.
 I am a Frontend Developer based in Nigeria.<br>

-🔭 I’m currently working at PayVest with a team of developers to build products for Nigeria's Fintech space.
+🔭 I’m currently working at TruParse with a team of developers to build products.

 🌱 I'm also improving my skills on React and Node.js, and picking up other relevant skills I need to get my job done efficiently and on time.